LearnTeachCode/mob-coding/README.md

 **Next steps:**

-- When current or next player disconnects, broadcast current turn data to clients again

 - Next important step: prevent users from typing in the text box when it's not their turn!

 **Questions:**